rcman/BPI-F3/README.md

 <br>
 <br>
-So I finally got Ubuntu 24.04 running on my BPI-F3.
+I finally got Ubuntu 24.04 running on my BPI-F3.
 It’s running well and I’m working on a video and documentation.
 I’m working on getting a newer version of the kernel running.
 <br>
 <br>
-The way it’s booting now you can run any version of Linux you want.
-Here’s the basic steps.
+You can run any version of Linux you want.
+This has only been tested with Ubuntu 24.04<br>
 <br>
 <br>